Customer relationship management for the entire organization from a central database even when mobile.

 When a telephone number has no extension, there are two links for the number, one with and one without the international country code.
 When a phone number has an extension, two additional links show the same plus the extension.
 In this way pause codes, common on cell phones, are supported while giving the user the option to not use them.

 The last line of the selected organization section shows the date of the last call and the total number of calls to the organization.
-Each time the mouse passes over a telephone number, the call is recorded for the logged in user and for the organization.
-When a browser plugin like Skype controls the main telephone link, the call can still be recorded by moving the mouse over another phone number link.
-The # sign left of the log out button will show telephone call statistics for the logged in user for the last fifteen days.
+Each time the line is clicked, a call is recorded for the logged in user and for the organization.
+The # sign left of the log out button shows telephone call statistics for the logged in user for the last fifteen days.
 A similar report is in the administration area for all users.

 In all versions, the first thing to do after log in is to select a query from the drop-down list and click the select button.
 At the top of the drop-down list is the query, scheduled activities for the logged in user, in this case Rob Crusoe.
 Each query set up in the administration area has three queries, 1) alphabetical by organization, 2) by scheduled date, and 3) organizations without scheduled activities.
 After selecting a query, click on an organization to retrieve the organization's information, Acme Corporation in the example shown above.